 MEPs call for using blockchain to fight tax evasion and an end to crypto asset non-taxation

-MEPs adopted a non-binding resolution on Thursday calling for a better use of blockchain to fight tax evasion and for member states to coordinate more on the taxing of crypto assets.
+MEPs adopted a resolution on Tuesday calling for a better use of blockchain to fight tax evasion and for member states to coordinate more on the taxing of crypto assets.

-The resolution, drafted by Lídia Pereira (EPP, PT), was adopted in plenary with 566 votes in favour, 7 votes against and 47 abstentions.
-It sets out a framework through which both goals of using blockchain in taxation and better taxing crypto assets can be achieved.
+The non-binding resolution, drafted by Lídia Pereira (EPP, PT), was adopted in plenary with 566 votes in favour, 7 votes against and 47 abstentions.
+It sets out a framework through which both goals of using blockchain in taxation and uniformly taxing crypto assets can be achieved.
 Plenary debated the resolution on Monday and you can watch the debate again here.